 - communities facing challenges.

-The money can be used to:
+The funding was used to:

 - support groups with unmet wellbeing needs